NVIDIA/nim-deploy/run.ai/README.md

 Run.ai provides an [InferenceWorkload](https://docs.run.ai/latest/Researcher/workloads/inference-overview/) resource to help automate inference services like NIMs.
 It leverages Knative to automate the underlying service and routing of traffic.

 It should be noted that InferenceWorkload is an optional add-on for Run.ai.
-Consult your Run.ai UI portal or administrator to determine which clusters support InferenceWorkload.
+Consult your Run.ai UI portal or cluster administrator to determine which clusters support InferenceWorkload.

 ### Example